 Caroline Firstbrook - Non-Executive Director

 She previously led Accenture’s 1,000 person strategy practice for Europe, Latin America and Africa, and spent 12 years post MBA at strategy consultancy Monitor Company.
 Caroline is also an experienced entrepreneur having founded and worked with a range of startup and early stage companies in the life sciences and professional services sectors.
+Since the end of the period, Caroline has been appointed as a member of the Lloyd's Register Group Limited Audit and Risk Committee.

 Mark Kelsey - Non-Executive Director